-Students admitted through this option complete a qualifying year of coursework and a supervised research project, conducted with a faculty advisor.
-Qualifying Year Option students normally possess a Bachelor's degree or Master's degree (without thesis) in a related field and can demonstrate evidence of a defined interest in human communication and its disorders.
+Students admitted through this option complete a qualifying year of coursework and a research project supervised by their faculty supervisor.
+Students admitted to the Qualifying Year normally possess a Bachelor's degree or Master's degree (without thesis) in a related field and can demonstrate evidence of a defined interest in human communication and its disorders.

 Successful completion of the Qualifying Year Option requirements permits the student to advance to full status in the Ph.D. program.
 Once at full status, students will finish all the remaining Core Requirements necessary for the Ph.D. degree.